Our Commercial Account Executive and Whisky Connoisseur, Graeme Dempster, was interviewed by Maggie Kimberl for Alcoholprofessor.com.

 While collecting bottles from third parties is legal now in Kentucky, caution is key when it comes to rare bottles.
 A reputable, licensed broker or bottle shop is much less risky than an auction when it comes to obtaining legitimate bottles instead of forgeries.
 As long as verifiable documentation accompanies the purchase, it’s possible to insure rare bottles as well as newer ones.

 “The onus is on the Insured to prove the authenticity, provenance and value of a bottle or collection of whisky in the event of loss or damage,” says Dempster.
 “Whilst those that are of a greater value aren’t more difficult to insure, more information is often required in relation to their storage and protection.
-Again there is onus on the Insured to ensure that the collection is properly looked after and that reasonable care has been taken.
+Again there is the onus on the Insured to ensure that the collection is properly looked after and that reasonable care has been taken.
 Insurers want to know who the Insured is, where the collection is stored, what security and fire protection are in place, who has access to the collection and who has provided the valuation.

 “Whether you obtain whisky direct from a retailer, distillery, or dealer or whether you obtain the whisky from a private seller or through an auction house, the insurance is the same,” continues Dempster.
 “Collectors should always keep purchase receipts and photograph their collection as part of good practice and inventory recording.
-Therefore in the event of loss or damage the Insured can evidence their ownership of the bottle(s) and their value and the claim can be settled swiftly.
+Therefore in the event of loss or damage, the Insured can evidence their ownership of the bottle(s) and their value and the claim can be settled swiftly.
 Values should be checked and updated regularly (certainly annually at the moment) and if necessary the services of a professional valuer with a credible CV employed.
 However, any purchaser should always do their homework before they buy.
 There are many forgeries out there and to part with a lot of money to buy something that turns out to be a fake would be an expensive mistake.
 It is also not something you can insure against.”

-It stands to reason that distilleries, bars, and retail shops also have expensive whiskey collections to insure.
+It stands to reason that distilleries, bars, and retail shops also have expensive whisky collections to insure.
 Think about a major distillery with 30,000 barrels in each rickhouse and more than a dozen rickhouses.
-Now think about lightning striking one of those warehouses and all the whiskey inside being destroyed - that’s a huge amount of money literally going up in flames.
+Now think about lightning striking one of those warehouses and all the whisky inside being destroyed - that’s a huge amount of money literally going up in flames.
 There are various kinds of insurance to cover each of these different scenarios.
-As Justin Sloan pointed out, in a retail store a whiskey collection is insured as salable inventory, but it’s a little different in a pub or in a distillery.
+As Justin Sloan pointed out, in a retail store a whisky collection is insured as salable inventory, but it’s a little different in a pub or in a distillery.

 “We insure whisky collections held in commercial locations such as bonded warehouses or other storage facilities and if a pub or bar has a collection such as that—a collection—and not used for drinking, then yes, it can be insured,” says Dempster.
 “However, if the whisky in stock at a bar or pub is used for customers’ consumption, this is not something that can be insured under a private whisky collection policy.
 That would form part of the business's insurance and of course, once a bottle of whisky is opened under a collections policy, all cover ceases.”